 A little bit of work outside can help keep pests from coming inside your home.
 Keeping your lawn trimmed can make it less attractive to pests like ticks.
 You’ll also want to trim any trees or bushes that are close to your home.
 Not only do bugs like to hang out on vegetation, they can also use it as a bridge to gain access to your home.
 Keeping your yard clear of clutter can reduce potential hiding spots and moisture build-up that can attract pests.

-Applying a natural, plant-based insecticide spray, like our Maggie’s Farm Simply Effective Yard Bug Spray, to the perimeter of your yard can help keep pests away.
+Applying a plant-based insecticide spray, like our Maggie’s Farm Simply Effective Yard Bug Spray, to the perimeter of your yard can help keep pests away.
 While it kills on contact, it also has repellent properties.
 This residual repellency acts like a barrier and helps keep pests from sneaking into your yard and your home.
 Our Maggie’s Farm Simply Effective Home Bug Spray can be applied near common entry points, like doors and windows, to help keep your home pest-free.

 Bugs may think of spring as their season, but that doesn’t mean you should have to deal with them.
 Taking a few preventative measures can help keep uninvited guests out of your home.
 If bugs are giving you a fit, we want to help!
 Check out our Maggie’s Farm Simply Effective Pest Control products.